waduzzaman/real-estate-client/README.md

    - Admin can advertise verified properties.
    - Advertised properties are prominently displayed on the homepage.

-8. **Responsive Design**:
-   - User-friendly interface designed to be fully responsive across all devices.

-9. **Error Handling**:
-   - Proper error messages and loading indicators for a smooth user experience.

-10. **Secure Backend**:
-    - Utilizes secure APIs to handle data fetching and manipulation.

 ## Getting Started

 ### Prerequisites & Dependencies: